textileio/community/docs/buckets/archiving.md

 > Archive is currently executing, grab a coffee, and be patient...
 ```

-Use the archive status command with -w to watch your archive's progress as it moves through the Filecoin market deal stages.
+Use the archive status command with -w to watch your archive progress through the Filecoin market deal stages.

 ```sh
 buck archive status -w